Pidova/luaU-decompiler-LEGACY/README.md

 # luaU-decompiler
-# Rn its supper unfinished but the old one i made is getting ported over to this feel free to contribute
 # Description

-  * This is a luaU decompiler for https://github.com/Roblox/luau/
+    * This is a decompiler LuaU: https://github.com/Roblox/luau/
+    * It is based off of a ast, abstract syntax tree.
+Each routine and expression has it's own pass through with some of the routines sharing some stuff.
+    * Everything you need for debugging can be found in the debugging files, "debug.hpp", "ast_config.hpp", etc.

 # Usage

     Code:
         * If you wan't to test it out with code just go to main.cpp where it'll get compiled and decompiled and you can compare results.

     Bytecode:
         * If you have something that has already been compiled just create a char point for it and pass it through luau_load get proto and make ast from it with     config.
 Just refer to main.cpp.

 # Config

-  * Configs for the decompiler are transpiler::transpiler_config
+    Configs for the decompiler are transpiler::transpiler_config

 # Help

-  * if you find a bug with it or something that can be added let me know in Issues.
+    If you find a bug with it or something that can be added let me know in Issues.

 # Modifications

-  * Some stuff has been changed with luaU to make it easier to decompile and represent in the ast.
+    Some stuff has been changed with LuaU to make it easier to decompile and represent in the ast (check luau_load).

-# Changes
+# Updating

-  * Will somewhat try to keep the decompiler up to date whit the recent ISA changes for luaU.
+    Updating too the latest LuaU is pretty easy.
+You can add the new files from LuaU repository for the new stuff.
+    If they added new instructions to their ISA this will be updated in some time too match it.